crystoll/export-erg-transactions/README.md

 ## How to use?

 1) Copy sample_dotenv by name .env
 2) Edit it and set nice environment variable names, and comma-separated list of your wallet addresses.
 For best results, include all addresses your wallet is using (otherwise it cannot track internal transfers correctly).
-Currently the code uses two env variables, but adjust both .env file to add any number of wallets.
+Currently the code uses two env variables, adjust .env file to add any number of wallets.
 3) Run the tool:
     python3 export_all.py
 4) Observe transaction .csv files getting created